ArielWolle/Pi-Pico-Touchscreen/README.md

 Random Stutter/Jagged edges

-Ejection needed for saving calibration (not anything I can do a circuitpython problem will be resolved when this issue is resolved https://github.com/adafruit/circuitpython/issues/4417)
+Ejection needed for saving calibration (not anything I can do.
+A circuitpython problem will be resolved when this issue is resolved https://github.com/adafruit/circuitpython/issues/4417)

 ## Next Steps